pzirnik/SFSCextractor/README.md

 SFSCextractor will automaticaly create a case directory, move the downloaded attachemnts into the case directory and try to extract them.
-For this to work you need to preced the original filename with
+For this to work you need to precede the original filename with

   "SFSC\<casnumber\>_"